 - want to work for the company

 - have something to offer the company, such as a willingness to work, pride in the work you do and a spirit of co-operation.

 Most interviews have a lead-in time of introductions and settling in, questions from the interviewer/panel, and then a chance for the interviewee to ask questions.

-- Speak clearly and vary the tone to show you are interested and enthusiastic.
+- Speak clearly and vary your tone to show you are interested and enthusiastic.

 - Give yourself time to think about each question.
 Pause before answering so that you can think about the best response, and make sure you're giving them the information they need.

 - Listen to questions carefully and let the interviewer lead the conversation.
-If you do not understand a question, ask for it to be explained or repeated.
+If you don't understand a question, ask for it to be explained or repeated.